rwpenney/cxx-rtimers/README.md

 * Header only
 * Templated to allow customization of clock source, timing statistics, etc.
 * C++03 and C++11 support
-* Scoped-based or manual starting/stopping
+* Scope-based or manual starting/stopping
 * Thread-safe and serial options
 * Numerically stable calculation of mean & standard-deviation
 * Automatic scaling to nanosecond/microsecond/minute/etc. units